Lion Mark (toys)

 The Lion Mark is a British consumer symbol developed in 1988 by British Toy & Hobby Association (BTHA) and used to identify toys denoted as safe and of high quality.

 It represents a red and white lion face in a triangle with a yellow background and green borders.

 This conformity mark is voluntary and only members of the British Toy & Hobby Association can use it.

 It certifies conformity to EN 71 standards and EN 62115 in the case of electrical toys.

-The Lion Mark is used also to indicate shops as "Approved Lion Mark Retailers", in according with a joint initiative of British Toy & Hobby Association with Toy Retailers Association (TRA).
+The Lion Mark is also used to indicate shops as "Approved Lion Mark Retailers", in accordance with a joint initiative of the British Toy & Hobby Association with the Toy Retailers Association (TRA).